Allium oreophilum

-Allium oreophilum, the pink lily leek, is a plant species native to Xinjiang, Afghanistan, Kazakhstan, Kyrgyzstan, Pakistan, Tajikistan, Uzbekistan, Iran, Iraq, Turkmenistan, European Russia, Turkey, Azerbaijan, Armenia and Georgia.
+Allium oreophilum, the pink lily leek, is a species of monocot plant in the Amaryllidaceae family native to an area extending from Western China to Turkey and the Caucasus.

 Allium oreophilum produces one spherical bulb up to 2 cm in diameter.
 The scape is short for the genus, rarely more than 20 cm tall.
-The leaves are flat, narrow, longer than the scape.
-The umbel has 10–15 red flowers.
+The leaves are flat, narrow and longer than the scape.
+The umbel is a loose dome with 10–15 pink or red flowers in late spring and early summer.

+The plant is hardy but requires a sheltered position in full sun, with fertile soil.